Tattoo trends. They come and they go.

 Blackout tattoos are essentially tattoos which cover large areas of the body in black ink; it is thought that they were first used to cover up unwanted tattoos but this year they have become a design in their own right.
 To qualify for ‘blackout’ status, the tattoo must not have any skin showing at all in its design nor should it have any colour.
 However, you can break up the design by leaving a little skin bare in symmetrical lines such as this man has done.

 Image credit: oddtattooer via Instagram

 Inking a blackout tattoo is a very painful process for the customer and a painstaking process for the artist.
 It can take anywhere from a few hours to over a hundred hours to create one.
 It goes without saying also that tattoo removal under the circumstances would require tens of thousands of pounds worth’ of laser treatment.
 So, they are not for the fainthearted.

 ‘Stick and poke’ refers to a tattoo process in which somebody – usually at home with a DIY kit – uses a sharp needle with a little ink on it to pierce the skin and create a tattoo.
 The kits can be purchased online for around £40 and they certainly work, however health experts have raised concerns about the risks of blood-borne disease.
 The key concern is that people at home will not disinfect their equipment properly and could spread disease.
 So, the advice from experts is to have a stick and poke tattoo created by a professional.

 As the name suggests, stick and poke tattoos lack detail.
 Most of them are rudimentary in design and they are the complete opposite of what we would define as ‘art’.
 However, they are certainly capable of making a statement.
 This tattoo is a prime example.
-Some stick and poke tattoos are also better than others – for example, this fox tattoo is really rather cute.

 Image credit: handpolk via Instagram